THUDM/OAG-BERT/README.md

     position_ids_second=torch.LongTensor(position_ids).unsqueeze(0)
 )
 ```
-You can also use some integrated functions to use OAGBERT v2 directly, such as using `decode_beamsearch` to generate entities based on existing context.
+You can also use some integrated functions to use OAG-BERT v2 directly, such as using `decode_beamsearch` to generate entities based on existing context.
 For example, to generate concepts with 2 tokens for the BERT paper, run the following code
 ```python
 model.eval()
 candidates = model.decode_beamsearch(